$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Trivialization from Pump of Kane-Mele invariant

 To confirm our results we use the fact that the $\Z_{2}$ invariant can be determined from spectrum of the Wilson loop \cite{PhysRevB.74.195312,bernevig2013topological,asboth2016short}.
 Let $p(\mathbf{k})$ be the projector onto a chosen group of bands at $\mathbf{k}$.
 We can define the Wilson loop operator over this group of bands as

-where $\prod^{\mathscr{C}}_{\mathbf{k}}$ is a path-ordered product over the loop $\mathscr{C}$ in momentum space.
+where $\prod^{\mathscr{C}}_{\mathbf{k}}$ is a path-ordered product over the loop $\mathscr{C}$ in momentum space, and $p_{v}(\bm{k})=\sum_{j=1}^{n_{occ}}\ket{u_{j}(\mathbf{k})}\bra{u_{j}\mathbf{k})}$ with $\ket{u_{j}(\mathbf{k})}$ to be the $j$-th eigenstate of the Bloch Hamiltonian and $n_{occ}$ to be the number of occupied bands.
 The exponents of all unit modulus complex eigenvalues of the Wilson loop operator are defined to be the spectrum of the Wilson loop.
 Hereafter, we denote the spectrum of the Wilson loop to be $\lambda_{W}$.
 To derive the Kane-Mele $\Z_2$ invariant of a given group of bands, we consider $\mathscr{C}$ to be a non-contractible loop along the $k_{y}$-direction, e.g., from $k_{y}=0$ to $k_{y}=2\pi$ at fixed values of $k_{x}$.
-To determine the invariant we can use the parity of the number of intersections between a line parallel to $\Gamma$-$X$ and the spectrum of the Wilson loop: if the number of intersections is odd (even), then $\Z_{2}$ invariant is one (zero) and thus nontrivial (trivial).
-Note that the line parallel to $\Gamma$-$X$ can be arbitrarily chosen.
+To determine the invariant we can use the parity of the number of intersections between a reference line with fixed lambda but with $k_{x}$ varied from $0$ to $\pi$ and the spectrum of the Wilson loop: if the number of intersections is odd (even), then $\Z_{2}$ invariant is one (zero) and thus nontrivial (trivial).
+Note that the reference line can be arbitrarily chosen.